 Scott says in the next year will see Valocity continue to focus on delivering new innovations to its current customers while growing its customer base to new markets and geographies.

 “We’re focused on innovating the future of mortgages and valuations through the collection and utilisation of new sources of data,” he says.

-“Data is at the heart of everything we do and we’re also leveraging our technology to allow greater predictive analytics, ensure transparency of data sources and transformation to enable complex data sets to be absorbed and utilized quickly with the use of machine learning technologies.”
+“Data is at the heart of everything we do and we’re also leveraging our technology to allow greater predictive analytics, ensure transparency of data sources and transformation to enable complex data sets to be absorbed and utilised quickly with the use of machine learning technologies.”

-“With a focus on rapid Agile development, our mission is to continue to simplify and innovate the entire mortgage ecosystem with technology.”
+“With a focus on rapid, agile development, our mission is to continue to simplify and innovate the entire mortgage ecosystem with technology.”

-Valocity was recently granted a three-year Callaghan Innovation growth grant to support its development and Scott says it will continue to use technology to deliver enterprise solutions that are customizable, scalable and secure to re-engineer age-old processes to deliver digital innovation.
+Valocity was recently granted a three-year Callaghan Innovation growth grant to support its development and Scott says it will continue to use technology to deliver enterprise solutions that are customisable, scalable and secure to re-engineer age-old processes to deliver digital innovation.

 This article first appeared in CIO.co.nz